niemasd/ViralMSA/README.md

 Importantly, ViralMSA differs significantly from [VIRULIGN](https://doi.org/10.1093/bioinformatics/bty851), a codon-correct reference-guided alignment tool designed for viruses, in three key ways:

-1. VIRULIGN requires a thorough annotation of the reference genome, which may be difficult to obtain (especially towards the beginning of a novel outbreak) and does not provide the user a simple way to utilize different reference genomes for different viral strains.
-ViralMSA, on the other hand, only requires the reference genome assembly's GenBank accession number and can build any required index files on-the-fly
-2. ViralMSA in its default settings is orders of magnitude faster than VIRULIGN, which is critical for rapidly-growing epidemics
+1. ViralMSA in its default settings is orders of magnitude faster than VIRULIGN, which is critical for rapidly-growing epidemics
-3. VIRULIGN is codon-aware, making it appropriate for the alignment of coding sequences, whereas ViralMSA is appropriate for the alignment of full viral genomes
+2. VIRULIGN is codon-aware, making it appropriate for the alignment of coding sequences, whereas ViralMSA is appropriate for the alignment of full viral genomes

 ## Installation
 ViralMSA is written in Python 3 and depends on [BioPython](https://biopython.org/).
 You can simply download [ViralMSA.py](ViralMSA.py) to your machine and make it executable: